hexanal/fredmercy-blog/content/notes/drafts/note-taking.md

 - most of the random notes, the “brain dump” notes, etc. are written in list form: because I like to **indent sub-ideas** for easier parsing (when revisiting them)
 - don't bother with good grammar: the note should represent your idea as you envision it, as you feel it.
 Even if it's with vulgar slang, written as a metaphor, in another language, using emojis, in ALL CAPS...
 I don't give a shit how, just write it down, you fuck!
 - it's rarely on paper, unless it's a drawing or a diagram
-- I built a static website generator to allow these markdown files to be web-ready
+- I built a static website generator to allow these markdown files to be web-ready (I've named it *zorg* for the time being but uhhhh... it's not final!)